Julien Faussurier: Career

 Faussurier was born in Lyon, France.
 He signed for then Ligue 2 side Troyes AC in the summer of 2008 from Olympique Lyonnais.
 He stayed with Troyes for a spell of five years and in June 2013, agreed to a four-year deal with the Ligue 1 outfit Sochaux.
 In July 2016, he signed a two-years contract at Stade Brestois 29 (Ligue 2).

 On 19 July 2022, Faussurier returned to Sochaux.
 He signed a contract for one season with an option for a second season.

+On 2 August 2023, Faussurier signed a one-year contract with Concarneau.